newjersey/navigator.business.nj.gov/content/src/fundings/nj-brownfields-assistance.md

 The NJ Brownfields Assistance Center provides free guidance, tools, and resources to New Jersey county and municipal governments interested in redeveloping and reclaiming brownfield sites.

 ---

 ### Eligibility

-* The NJ Brownfield Assistance Center @ NJIT provides the tools and resources necessary to reclaim and redevelop brownfield sites
+- The NJ Brownfield Assistance Center @ NJIT provides the tools and resources necessary to reclaim and redevelop brownfield sites

->**Benefits**
+> **Benefits**
+>
->* Free focused assistance to New Jersey county and local governments and nonprofits to develop brownfield redevelopment solutions
+> - Free focused assistance to New Jersey county and local governments and nonprofits to develop brownfield redevelopment solutions
->* Assistance to educate and engage communities in an effort to build capacity and a knowledge base on brownfield redevelopment
+> - Assistance to educate and engage communities in an effort to build capacity and a knowledge base on brownfield redevelopment